apache/spark/docs/running-on-mesos.md

 And common pitfalls:

 - Spark assembly not reachable/accessible
-  - Slaves need to be able to download the distribution
+  - Slaves must be able to download the Spark binary package from the `http://`, `hdfs://` or `s3n://` URL you gave
 - Firewall blocking communications
   - Check for messages about failed connections
   - Temporarily disable firewalls for debugging and then poke appropriate holes